Mikeriess/meta_hackathon_oslo/README.md

 We expect this line of work to help businesses, government institutions and citizens alike.
 Please see this chainlit documentation and video for how to run inference on the final models.

-# From this MyMaks Hackathon you can find a model than can transcribe Norwegian and Danish images
+# Markdown transcription of Norwegian and Danish images
 - 💽 Datasets for final fine-tune
   - 🇳🇴 [Norwegian dataset collection](https://huggingface.co/collections/MykMaks/datasets-nb-679f081d89be13de6a9fe71b): A collection of Norwegian datasets with a focus on complex diagrams and tables.
   - 🇩🇰 [Danish dataset collection](https://huggingface.co/collections/MykMaks/datasets-da-679f07b68e587e67bba71fdd): Data from newspapers and the Danish Ministry of Finance's reports with numbers, complex diagrams and tables.